hkhanna/django-base/USAGE.md

 ## Organizations

 The concept of organizations (`Org`) is available for use, but not required.
 To use the organizations functionality, you'll need to add `core.middleware.OrgMiddleware` to the middleware.
+In addition to the various settings infrastucture (below), you have a couple other goodies you can use:

+- `core.services.org_switch()` which is a function to switch the active org for the current request.
+It should be used with an org switcher widget on the frontend.
+- `OrgUserSettingPermissionMixin(UserPassesTestMixin)` for testing OrgUserSettings before allowing access to a view

 If you create a model that relies on the `Org` model or other of the other models related to `Org`, you'll need to handle the case that there is no active org.
 This can happen: